-Level 2 - uses inputs for the asset or liability other than quoted prices that are observable either directly or indirectly.
-Level 3 - uses inputs for the asset or liability that are not based on observable market data, such as internal models or other valuation methods.
+- Level 2 uses inputs for the asset or liability other than quoted prices that are observable either directly or indirectly. - Level 3 uses inputs for the asset or liability that are not based on observable market data, such as internal models or other valuation methods.

-As at 31 December 2021 and 31 December 2020 the Company did not measure any financial instruments at fair value because the carrying amount of financial assets and financial liabilities not measured at fair value is a reasonable approximation of its fair value.
-The Company's financial assets and liabilities are composed mainly of current trade receivables and payables, cash and cash equivalents and borrowings with variable interest rates.
+As at 31 December 2022 and 31 December 2021 the Company did not measure any financial instruments at fair value because the carrying amount of financial assets and financial liabilities not measured at fair value is a reasonable approximation of its fair value.
+The Company's financial assets and liabilities are composed mainly of current trade receivables and payables, cash and cash equivalents and borrowings.